ThatOneWanderingWeirdo/pk-web-android/README.md

 # pk-webs
-A web interface for [pluralkit](https://pluralkit.me/).
-Check it out at https://spectralitree.github.io/pk-webs/
+A very bad android port of web interface https://spectralitree.github.io/pk-webs/ Provided as is, we are still learning how android apps work.

 ### Please note: